GroupiSP/himap/README.md

-# HiMAP:  Hidden Markov for Advanced Prognostics
+# HiMAP:  Hidden Markov models for Advanced Prognostics

 Package for HMM and HSMM models including prognostics